drkane/datasette-reconcile/README.md

 Various options are available in the query object.
 Current the only ones implemented in datasette-reconcile are the mandatory `query` string, and the `limit` option, which must be less than or equal to the value in the `max_limit` configration option.

+All endpoints that start with `/<db_name>/<table>/-/reconcile` are configured to send an `Access-Control-Allow-Origin: *` CORS header to allow access [as described in the specification](https://reconciliation-api.github.io/specs/latest/#cross-origin-access).

+JSONP output is not yet supported.

 ### Returned value

 The result of the GET or POST `queries` requests described above is a json object describing potential [reconciliation candidates](https://reconciliation-api.github.io/specs/latest/#reconciliation-query-responses) for each of the queries specified.
 The result will look something like: